Frank Kacmarcik: Early years

-Frank Kacmarcik was born March 13, 1920, in St. Paul, Minnesota.
+Frank Kacmarcik was born March 13, 1920, in St. Paul, Minnesota, and grew up in North St Paul.
 His father had immigrated from Slovakia; his mother was born in Minnesota of Polish immigrants.
 His father worked as an upholsterer and refinisher of furniture.

 Art school and St. John's Abbey

 Kacmarcik graduated from high school in 1938.
 Throughout his school years he was recognized as having artistic talent.
 Upon graduation he was offered a full-time scholarship at the Minneapolis School of Art (now Minneapolis College of Art and Design).
 While at art school he studied European monastic art and learned that some abbeys had non-ordained monks who were artists.
 He was a little surprised to discover there was Benedictine abbey in Minnesota, St. John's Abbey.
-Thinking that St. John's sounded like a place he could develop his interest in religious art he wrote to the abbot who invited him to visit.
+Thinking that St. John's sounded like a place he could develop his interest in religious art, he wrote to the abbot who invited him to visit.
 Kacmarcik was so impressed that he asked to enter the abbey for a trial period.
-The abbot was a little reluctant telling Kacmarcik he could not guarantee he would be able to pursue his art in the abbey; but Kacmarcik was not deterred.
+The abbot was a little reluctant, telling Kacmarcik he could not guarantee that he would be able to pursue his art in the abbey; but Kacmarcik was not deterred.
 He entered the abbey in August 1941.